Statistical Plan - 2008 Edition

 Item B-1383—Catastrophe Provision—Certified Terrorism Losses

-This filing is effective for new and renewal business at 12:01 a.m. on
+This filing became effective in Indiana for new and renewal business at 12:01 a.m. on

 December 20, 2002 for voluntary policies, and